bitmovin/bitmovin-player-android-analytics-conviva/README.md

 Integration of the Bitmovin Android Player SDK with the Conviva Analytics

 ## Limitations
-- Tracking multiple sources within a Playlist, and related use cases, introduced in Player iOS SDK version `v3` are not supported.
+- Tracking multiple sources within a Playlist, and related use cases, introduced in Player Android SDK version `v3` are not supported.

 ## Compatibility